ncbi/sra-tools/README.md

 ### MacOS (XCode)

 To generate an XCode project, check out sra-tools and run the standard CMake out-of-source build.
 For that, run CMake GUI and point it at the checkout directory.
-Add an entry ```VDB_BINDIR=<path-to-sdk>``` to the list of cache variables.
+Add entries ```VDB_BINDIR=<path-to-sdk-build>``` and ```VDB_INCDIR=<path-to-sdk-headers>``` to the list of cache variables.
 Choose Xcode as the generator and click "Generate".
 Once the CMake generation succeeds, there will be an XCode project file ```ncbi-vdb.xcodeproj``` in the build's binary directory.
 You can open it with XCode and build from the IDE.

-Alternatively, you can configure and build from the command line:
+Alternatively, you can configure and build from the command line, in which case you would need to provide the 2 paths to the SDK's libraries and headers:

 ```
-cmake <path-to-sra-tools> -G Xcode -DVDB_BINDIR=<path-to-sdk>
+cmake <path-to-sra-tools> -G Xcode -DVDB_BINDIR=<path-to-sdk-build> -DVDB_INCDIR=<path-to-sdk-headers>
 cmake --build . --config Debug      # or Release
 ```

 ### Windows (Visual Studio)

 To generate an MS Visual Studio solution, check out sra-tools and run the standard CMake out-of-source build.
 For that, run CMake GUI and point it at the checkout directory.
-Add an entry ```VDB_BINDIR=<path-to-sdk>``` to the list of cache variables.
+Add entries ```VDB_BINDIR=<path-to-sdk-build>``` and ```VDB_INCDIR=<path-to-sdk-headers>``` to the list of cache variables.
 Now, choose one of the supported Visual Studio generators (see NOTE below) and a 64-bit generator, and click on "Configure" and then "Generate".
 Once the CMake generation succeeds, there will be an MS VS solution file ```sra-tools.sln``` in the build's binary directory.
 You can open it with the Visual Studio and build from the IDE.

 NOTE: This release supports generators ```Visual Studio 15 2017``` and ```Visual Studio 16 2019```, only for 64 bit platforms.

-Alternatively, you can configure and build from the command line (assuming the correct MSVS Build Tools are in the %PATH%), e.g.:
+Alternatively, you can configure and build from the command line (assuming the correct MSVS Build Tools are in the %PATH%), in which case you would need to provide the 2 paths to the SDK's libraries and headers:

 ```
-cmake <path-to-sra-tools> -G "Visual Studio 16 2019" -A x64 -DVDB_BINDIR=<path-to-sdk>
+cmake <path-to-sra-tools> -G "Visual Studio 16 2019" -A x64 -DVDB_BINDIR=<path-to-sdk-build> -DVDB_INCDIR=<path-to-sdk-headers>
 cmake --build . --config Debug      # or Release
 ```